jakenelsonnn/wordl/README.md

 ### Development
 This app was developed in Android Studio and coded in Java.

-#### Resources
-For the words for the four and six letter games, I used this wordlist: https://github.com/first20hours/google-10000-english/blob/master/google-10000-english-usa.txt

-For the graphing features, I used this library. https://github.com/PhilJay/MPAndroidChart

 ### Installation
 Download wordl.apk from this repository onto your Android and open it to install it.
 You may need to go to your Settings to allow permission for the app to be installed.

+### Resources
+For the words for the four and six letter games, I used this wordlist: https://github.com/first20hours/google-10000-english/blob/master/google-10000-english-usa.txt

+For the graphing features, I used this library. https://github.com/PhilJay/MPAndroidChart